-2) Treasure State Endowment Fund (Title 90, Chapter 6, Part 7)
+2) Montana Coal Endowment Fund (Title 90, Chapter 6, Part 7)

 In June 1992, the voters approved a legislative referendum establishing the treasure state endowment program.
 Initially funded with \$10 million from the permanent fund, the fund received 75% (37.5% of the total) of the remaining coal severance tax revenue after deposits (if any) to the coal tax bond fund and the school bond contingency loan fund (HB 44 in the 2007 session eliminated this fund) through the 2003 biennium.
 From then through FY 2016, the fund received 50% (25% of the total).
 Projects are approved and interest earnings from the fund are appropriated to the Department of Commerce by the legislature in House Bill 11 as grants for local government infrastructure projects.
 The deposit of coal severance tax revenue into this fund terminated at the end of FY 2016.
+In the 2021 Legislative Session, SB 258 changed the name of this fund to the Montana Coal Endowment Fund.

-3) Treasure State Endowment Regional Water System Fund
+3) Montana Coal Endowment Regional Water System Fund

 The treasure state endowment program was established in SB 220 (1999 Session) to fund regional water system projects.
 Projects are restricted to drinking water systems that provide water for domestic, industrial, and stock water use for communities and rural residences that lie in specific north central and northeastern geographic areas.
 Projects are approved and interest earnings from the fund are appropriated to the Department of Natural Resources and Conservation by the legislature in HB 11 as grants for local government infrastructure projects.
 Until the end of FY 2016, the fund received 25% (12.5% of the total) of the remaining coal severance tax revenue after deposits in the coal tax bond fund.
 The deposit of coal severance tax revenue into this fund terminated at the end of FY 2016, and the fund terminates at the end of FY 2031.
+In the 2021 Legislative Session, SB 258 changed the name of this fund to the Montana Coal Endowment Regional Water Fund.